Skip to content

 Note

-There is a bug in the code that tries to make sure that the degree is always less than the number of nodes.
+There is a bug in the code that tries to ensure the degree is always less than the number of nodes.

 Random Node Distribution Example